iotaledger/goshimmer/docs/003-markers.md

 An example is **msg 10** in the figure above, $[0,2], [1,1], [2,3]$ are `PM`s to be considered to inherit. $[2,3]$ is the first marker to check, since it has the highest sequence rank.
 We select the parent sequences of $[2,3]$, which are $0$ and $1$, and the referenced `PM`s therein.
 Next any `PM`s that are already referenced can be removed.
 This results in that the PMs of **msg 10** is $[2,3]$ only.

-In the following we show an implementation of  `normalizeMarkers()`, which returns the markers and sequences that will be inherited from a message.
+In the following we show the implementation of  `normalizeMarkers()`, which returns the markers and sequences that will be inherited from a message.
 ```go
 // normalizeMarkers takes a set of Markers and removes each Marker that is already referenced by another Marker in the
 // same set (the remaining Markers are the "most special" Markers that reference all Markers in the set grouped by the